guruk05/Mapple-FoodAssistant/README.md

 ## DialogFlow

 DialogFlow Offers human interaction technologies which is powered by Artificial Intelligence, NLP and NLU.
+By using dialogFlow customized chatbots for websites, android and ios can be built.

  ![designr6.PNG](designr6.PNG)